Lifecycle extension in iOS

 How does crash reporting work?

-The variable is controlled by calls to lifecyclePause
+The flag is controlled by calls to lifecyclePause (which sets the flag) and lifecycleStart (which clears the flag).

 Why does Adobe measure crashes this way?